How It Works

 The income-based award is available to Utah families with an adjusted gross income of less than $100,000 in the year prior to entering Westminster.

 Entering first-year students must have been a registered student at a Utah high school in the semester prior to entry into Westminster.
-Transfer students must have transcripts from either a Utah-based high school or college to be eligible.
+Transfer students must have a minimum 3.0 GPA and transcripts from either a Utah-based high school or college to be eligible.

 If your family does not qualify for the income-based award, you are still eligible for the grants and merit-based scholarships Westminster offers, including academic, athletic, fine art performance, and departmental awards.
 Donors have also made many awards available for a variety of qualifying students.